giuliodondi/kOS-Shuttle_OPS1/README.md

 ### 3EO BLUE

-This mode may or may not allow the Shuttle to land back at the launch site
+This mode usually ends in bailout very close to the launch site

 - Active before the nominal SRB sep staging sequence is initiated
+- OMS dumping starts right away
 - When SRB thrust is low enough, the Shuttle pitches down close to prograde
 - When attitude is stable, **the Shuttle separates directly from the External Tank in an Immediate Sep**

 ### 3EO GREEN

 Early 3EO Green aborts end in bailout, late aborts can lead to an ECAL/Bermuda landing

 - Active after **3EO BLUE** until orbital velocity is such that a low-energy TAL can be achieved
--
+- An **ET Rate Sep** is done but it's only necessary early in the zone
+- gives the least time to perform and OMS dump

+**Black Zones**
+- high Q or Qbar during entry
+- highest risk of CG out of limits

 </details>